 Demand is rising as the penny drops, so the pace of booking and completing contracts with local councils and state agencies is quickening.
 Still not mainstream, this is an early starter advantage and now is the time to act!
-Contact us today via the instructions below.
+Contact us today for more information.
 We have secured terms for our clients which allows for fee discounts for multiple unit portfolios.

 When you get past the ideological mobs that crowd commentary on the housing crisis, there is a pressing need to bring 50,000 products to market readiness over three years.
 Even when Ireland experienced external shocks, as we did during the Global Financial Crisis (GFC), housing demand didn’t go away and fresh future shocks, while elevating risks and reducing rents, are unlikely to be of a scale that extinguishes the housing crisis or removes the pressing need for affordable homes.

 Visualise the Aviva Stadium full to the rafters, now picture each seat as a house or an apartment.
 That is the scale of the task, one in five of these units is to be sourced from the private market which means that, in many cases, the standard of the house or apartment has to be raised, to comply with the specifications required by local councils and housing agencies to meet the benchmark for social housing.
 This ought to create a thriving secondary market for a limited stock of 10,000 social housing units which is the government target, where investors seek income protected from inflation for the unexpired portion of the long-term leases, buying from early investors who want to sell.

 What we are seeing appears to be a radical reframing of Irish home living, closer to continental models and away from the notion that everyone owns their own home.
 Arguments about affordable homeownership run aground on hard economics: Who will foot the bill to make all private housing affordable?
 By how much would property prices have to collapse to do so?
 At what collateral costs and which new rules would the Central Bank have to impose on lenders to stop prices escalating?